 The school is a selective independent school and entry is determined by the School's entrance procedures.
 The school has a Learning Development Department and a Special Educational Needs Policy which applies to those with an Education, Health and Care Plan and those with learning difficulties and/or disabilities.
-For those with an EHCP, the School follows the recommendations - established at the annual review and stipulated within the Plan.
-Support is given from all staff - in particular, teaching staff, learning support staff and the SENCo.
-The SENCo works in partnership with parents and with the appropriate outside agencies, such as Speech and Language Therapists and Teachers of the Deaf.
+For those with an EHCP, the School follows the recommendations-established at the annual review and stipulated within the Plan.
+Support is given from all staff - in particular, teaching staff, learning support staff and the SENCO.
+The SENCO works in partnership with parents and with the appropriate outside agencies, such as Speech and Language Therapists and Teachers of the Deaf.
 All pupils are given the opportunity to access the full curriculum.
+If, for any reason, it would be in the interest of a pupil to follow a reduced curriculum, the School will make the necessary recommendations to the pupil's parents and/or guardians, and a suitable course of study will be mapped out in consultation with them.

-5. Personal, Social and Health Education, reflecting the school's aims and ethos opportunities and challenges that exist in today's world, as well as providing them with the knowledge and skills necessary to make safe, healthy and informed decisions in the future.
-We want our pupils to explore their values and belief systems as individuals, and as members of the Headington and global communities, and to be able to develop fundamental life skills underpinned by the values of tolerance, authenticity and inclusivity.
+5. Personal, Social and Health Education, reflecting the school's aims and ethos

+Headington Rye School believes that Personal, Social, Health, Economic (PSHE) education is an intrinsic part of the development and education of the pupils in our School.
+The weekly programme our tutors deliver seeks to equip pupils with a sound understanding of the risks, opportunities and challenges that exist in today's world, as well as providing them with the knowledge and skills necessary to make safe, healthy and informed decisions in the future.
+We want our pupils to explore their values and belief systems as individuals, and as members of the Headington Rye and global communities, and to be able to develop fundamental life skills underpinned by the values of tolerance, authenticity and inclusivity.
 Relationships and Sex Education (RSE) is an important and integral part of PSHE education.
 Taken together our overall programme also makes a significant contribution to pupils' spiritual, moral, social and cultural (SMSC) development.
 The programme is delivered by form tutors in weekly dedicated sessions to all year groups.
 There are several occasions in the year and across the Key Stages where specialist external speakers deliver to the different cohorts on relevant topics.
-The First Deputy signs off all visiting speakers in line with the Prevent Strategy and the Headington Visiting Speaker Policy.
+The First Deputy signs off all visiting speakers in line with the Prevent Strategy and the Headington Rye Visiting Speaker Policy.